Amid fears of storm surge and flooding, Hurricane Francine takes aim at Louisiana coast - Local News 8

 The governor said the Louisiana National Guard is being deployed to parishes that could be impacted by Francine.
 They are equipped with food, water, nearly 400 high-water vehicles, about 100 boats and 50 helicopters to respond to the storm, including possible search-and-rescue operations.

-Francine was centered Tuesday evening about 295 miles (475 kilometers) southwest of Morgan City, Louisiana, and was moving northeast at 10 mph (17 kph), the Miami-based hurricane center said.
+Francine was centered Wednesday morning about 245 miles (395 kilometers) southwest of Morgan City, Louisiana, and was moving northeast at 10 mph (17 kph) with maximum sustained winds of 90 mph (150 kmh), the Miami-based hurricane center said.
+Some additional strengthening is expected Wednesday morning and then Francine is expected to weaken quickly after it moves inland.

 A hurricane warning was in effect along the Louisiana coast from Cameron eastward to Grand Isle, about 50 miles (80 kilometers) south of New Orleans, according to the center.
 A storm surge warning stretched from the Mississippi-Alabama border to the Alabama-Florida border Such a warning means there’s a chance of life-threatening flooding.